 - Global Art Cinema: New Theories and Histories.
 An anthology co-edited with Rosalind Galt.
 (Oxford University Press, 2010.)

-- 'Hypotheses on the Queer Middlebrow' (co-written with Rosalind Galt) in Middlebrow Cinema.
+- 'Hypotheses on the Queer Middlebrow' (co-written with Rosalind Galt).
+Middlebrow Cinema.
 Ed.
 Sally Faulkner.
-Routledge (2016).
+Routledge (Forthcoming, 2015).

 - 'Queer or Human?: Film Festivals, Human Rights and Global Film Culture' Screen 56.1 (Spring 2015): 121-132.